Oak Pass House: Contemporary home with infinity pool in Beverly Hills, California

 The entire lower level of the house is buried into the hillside and further hidden with a green roof, offering privacy for the residents and reducing the home’s visual footprint.

 "The massing was reduced by utilizing an upside down program with the public spaces located above the bedrooms, which are buried into the hill and protected beneath a vegetated roof.
-A lower level courtyard allows light and air to flow to the buried hallway of the bedroom level."
+A lower level courtyard allows light and air to flow to the buried hallway of the bedroom level," explained the architects.

 The main living areas are situated on the upper level to maximise views from the property.